theayushvyas/MERN-Resources/NodeJS/Code.md

 ## External Modules
-External are third party modules we need to first download and install them on our project using npm install Eg : We will install  super heroes , a module which prints out random super heroes name.
+External are third party modules we need to first download and install them on our project using npm install
+Eg: We will install super heroes, a module which prints out random super heroes name.

 first we need to do